 |Peter's Cave||Cave||1.7 mi.
 East-Northeast of Central Creek|

-Visitors can visit one of the many parks, as well as 3 botanical gardens in the Cayman Islands.
+Guests can visit one of the many parks, or 2 botanical gardens in the Cayman Islands.

 |Park||0.4 mi.
 South West of Central Blossom Village||Little Cayman|

 |Park||0.1 mi.
 South-Southwest of Central West End||Cayman Brac|

 |Botanical Garden||1.3 mi.
 West-Southwest of Central Tibbetts Turn||Cayman Brac|

 |Kittiwake Shipwreck And Artificial Reef||Park||1.5 mi.
 South-Southwest of Central West Bay||Grand Cayman|

 |Queen Elizabeth II Botanic Park||Botanical Garden||2.0 mi.
 South of Central Old Man Bay||Grand Cayman|

 |Park||3.5 mi.
 North of Central downtown Georgetown||Grand Cayman|

 If the concept of spending part of a day with interesting animals sounds like fun, you should visit Cayman Turtle Farm.
 Car and bike parking is available for free directly across from the farm.

 Another related option is Dolphin Discovery.
 Dolphin Discovery offers several different programs in which guests learn about the life of dolphins, both in and out of captivity, how they are cared for, and more -- all of which end in a chance to swim with a dolphin.